joachimbrand/Rimu.jl/docs/src/index.md

 be stored in a distributed fashion among the MPI ranks and only communicated between ranks when necessary.
 Additional MPI-related functionality is provided by the module [`RMPI`](@ref Rimu.RMPI).

+## Compatibility

+We receommend using `Rimu` with the latest Julia release version.
+Regular testing is done with older versions down to `v1.7`, but note that full features (e.g. interacting with external solver packages for exact diagonalization) requires at least `v1.9`.

 ## References
 The code implements the FCIQMC algorithm originally described in